 Family Treatment Program

 Many people view mood disorders and addiction as an individual issue.
-After all, it is reasoned, the person in treatment has a disease.
+After all, it is reasoned, the family member in treatment has a disease.
 However, researchers and counseling professionals know that addictions and co-occurring disorders are a family problem.
 The Morningside Family Program helps family members find ways to arrest the syndrome of loss, illness, and despair.
 This syndrome often has deeper roots in the family system than most members care to notice.
 One of the key facets of addictive behavior is denial, not only by the client, but by the family as well.
-Family members expect to support their loved one’s treatment process, but often benefit most from gentle guidance.
+Family members expect to support their loved one'ss treatment process, but often benefit most from gentle guidance.
 Family members gain the necessary insight into codependency, enabling, and generational dysfunction.

 Our Family Program is an intensive program that includes group meetings, lectures for family members, one-on-one meetings with therapists, and educational seminars over a long weekend once per month.
 Family members attend seminars where they learn how to identify dysfunction and improve communication.
 For example, a family member with codependency issues may have good intentions.
 They want to take care of their loved one, covering for a hung-over husband, or giving money to an addicted grandson.
 In fact, research has suggested that one of the most influential factors in the life of a substance abuser or a mentally ill individual is family interaction.